 Build strong foundations through purposeful play

-Choose developmental toys that support movement, language, confidence, and early learning from the very beginning.
+Choose developmental toys that support movement, language, confidence, curiosity, and early learning from the very beginning.

 1. What are developmental toys?